Cedric The Entertainer: Love, Laughs and Longevity

-Comedian, actor and host Cedric the Entertainer got his start doing stand up comedy.
-He started a job selling insurance and was suggested by a friend to enter a comedy contest and he won.
-Now with movies, TV shows and a host of comedy specials later, he still loves coming back to stand up.
+Comedian, actor and host Cedric the Entertainer got his start in the comedy game by doing stand up comedy.
+He was selling insurance and suggested by a friend to enter a comedy contest.
+After entering the contest, he won and never looked back.
+Now with movies, TV shows and a host of comedy specials later, he still loves coming back to his roots in stand up.

 “The thing about standup is with most of the big comedians is you gotta keep your finger on the pulse of being able to get out and get to the audience and getting that live immediate response.
 That’s the main thing that I like about it.
 Even when you do movies, you’re dealing with other writers, directors and editors, and everybody’s got an opinion.
 So for me, it’s that immediate response of going out there and throwing some stuff out there into the atmosphere of folks and getting that response.
 Having a good time and making people laugh right there in a live environment is kind of what I was raised on so I just feel like I have to always do it.”

 Now, instead of stand up comedy, there is something else Ced is standing up for something that hits even closer to home.

 Cedric’s father, who is currently living with diabetes, has diabetic nerve pain (diabetic peripheral neuropathy) – often felt as a burning, shooting pain in his feet and hands.
 And just like any good son, Cedric is using his voice to tell everyone he knows with diabetes that you don’t have to live in pain anymore.
 BlackDoctor.org spoke with Cedric to see why he’s so passionate about encouraging people to start a conversation with their doctors.